 One of the key facts to think about while choosing the right one for you is that most banks in Germany have an annual fee for maintaining your account.
 Also, almost every bank would charge you for withdrawing money from an ATM owned by a non partner bank.

-The New generation banking system
+The new generation banking system in Germany

 Like any other countries in the world, Germany also has some great and strong new generation banks.
 N26, Wise, and Vivid are the front liners in the row.
 They also offer lower fees and telephone-based customer service.